GPII/gpii-chrome-extension/README.md

 npm install
 ```

-Perform a build so you can run an unpacked version of the extension on your browser.
+### Build

+This is the primary build type and used when creating a published version.
+However, the build can also be run as an an unpacked extension.
+The generated build is output to the "build" directory at the root of the project.

 ```bash
 grunt build
 ```

-You can also create a development build which creates an unpacked version that includes source maps.
+### Development Build

+Development build's create a version that can be run as an unpacked extension and includes source maps for debugging purposes.
+Due to the extra resources for debugging, this build type should not be used for publishing.
+The generated build is output to the "build" directory at the root of the project.

 ```bash
 grunt buildDev
 ```

-If you want to create a [crx](https://developer.chrome.com/extensions/crx) package to be distributed, run:
+### CRX Build

+[CRX](https://developer.chrome.com/extensions/crx) builds, allow for packaging the extension into a format that can be more easily shared and distributed for testing.
+However, this type of package cannot be uploaded to the Chrome Web Store.
+The generated build is output to the "build" directory at the root of the project.

 ```bash
 grunt buildPkg